RaphaelHardFork/locklift-project/docs.md

 everdev network giver localNetworkName 0:b5e9240fc2d2f1ff8cbb1d1dee7fb7cae155e5f6320e585fcc685698994a19a5 -s se_giver_signer
 ```

 You can check signers and networks with `everdev s l` and `everdev n l`.
-And you can check commands with `everdev -h`, `everdev signer -h`, `everdev network add -h`, ...
+And you can check every commands with `everdev -h`, `everdev signer -h`, `everdev network add -h`, ...

 Then you can follow the [quick start quide](https://github.com/tonlabs/everdev/blob/main/docs/quick_start.md).